alifaizankazmi/codingWithoutCoffee/content/posts/lastLetter.md

 -> 64595546i
 ```

 The expression `.z.T` returns the current time in the form `hh:mm:ss.uuu` where `uuu` represents millisesconds.
 The expression `"i"$`, in turn, converts the current time down to its equivalent milliseconds since midnight.
-Technically, `"i"$` is conceptually equivalent to Integer.parseInt() in Java - the `i` suffix represents 32-bit signed integer values.
+Technically, `"i"$` is equivalent to Integer.parseInt() in Java - the `i` suffix represents 32-bit signed integer values.
 The interger value, though, needs to be converted to a string because the `system` function expects a string value that contains both the command ("S") and its argument(s).
 Finally, note that we're using the `join (,)` operator to concatenate the string `"S "` with the output from `string "i"$.z.T`.

 Taken as a whole, the expression sets the current seed to the number of milliseconds since midnight.
 We now have enough to get our program to pick a random element and return it to the console.